clevyr/kubedb/docs/kubedb_dump.md

-      --job-pod-labels stringToString   Pod labels to add to the job (default []) -O, --no-owner                        Skip restoration of object ownership in plain-text format (default true) --opts string                     Additional options to pass to the database client command -p, --password string                 Database password (default discovered) --port uint16                     Database port (default discovered)
+      --job-pod-labels stringToString   Pod labels to add to the job (default []) -O, --no-owner                        Skip restoration of object ownership in plain-text format (default true) --opts string                     Additional options to pass to the database client command -o, --output string                   Output file path (can also be set using a positional arg) -p, --password string                 Database password (default discovered) --port uint16                     Database port (default discovered)
       --progress                        Enables the progress bar (default true)